-Due to the tiny size, it is usually hard to control the wireless earbuds easily.
+Due to its tiny size, it is usually hard to control wireless earbuds easily.

 For example, Jabra Elite Sport used the old-style buttons (Multifunction button, Sports button, volume up button, and volume down button).
 Many owners complained it is too painful when pressing these buttons.